27

 2. Enabling key product initiatives

-Jérôme offered another example of the value of design systems: assessing their impact on core product initiatives.
-This is particularly relevant for initiatives requiring extensive interface changes, such as refactoring or implementing a rebrand.
+Jérôme offered another example of how the value of design systems can be proved: by assessing their impact on core product initiatives.
+This is particularly relevant for initiatives requiring extensive interface changes — such as rebuilding part of a product or implementing a rebrand.
 In these scenarios, the value of a design system can be measured by the time saved in making those changes happen.

 In 2022, Doctolib decided to make the product whitelabel to let customers personalize the interface.
-The design system allowed the team to quickly update the whole product to fit this new requirement.
+By employing design tokens consistently throughout the design system, updating the product to fit this new requirement would have been a piece of cake.

-To demonstrate that, they created two prototypes of the same product section.
+They created two prototypes of the same product section.
 One prototype used the existing codebase without any tokens.
 The other used well-crafted tokens and a clean codebase.
 They then compared their performance in a personalization task.
-The result?
-The second prototype outshone the first by large, with significantly shorter development times.

 • You are rebranding: you’ll need to adapt the interface to a new typeface or color palette, or logo.
 Design systems enable you to do that at scale, in a short time, without big refactoring.